jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 ## Sneak peek
 When completed, the RC1 will look something like this.
 Here, a few paper parts are standing in for the actual parts that I have not yet acquired.
-With a scope and a full magazine, I anticipate a total weight of about 6.8 pounds.
+With a scope and a full magazine, I anticipate a total weight of about 6.8 pounds, and a total length of 32 inches.
 ![RC1 — a firearm/paper-doll hybrid](../images/rc1-concept.jpg)